Police cars burn, windows shatter as protests roil New York

 Demonstrators smashed windows, hurled objects at officers, torched and battered police vehicles and blocked roads with garbage and wreckage.
 A handful of stores in Manhattan had their windows broken and merchandise stolen.

 Officers sprayed crowds with chemicals, and video showed two police cruisers lurching into a crowd of demonstrators on a Brooklyn street, knocking several to the ground, after people attacked it with thrown objects, including something on fire.
-It was unclear whether anyone was hurt
+It was unclear whether anyone was hurt.

 It was the third straight day of protests in the city over the killing of George Floyd by a police officer in Minnesota, a remarkable outburst after most New Yorkers spent the past two months stuck inside as the coronavirus devastated the city.
 A night earlier, several thousand people faced off with a force of officers on the streets around a Brooklyn sports arena.

-The NYPD said at least 120 people were arrested and at least 15 police vehicles destroyed
+The NYPD said at least 120 people were arrested and at least 15 police vehicles damaged or destroyed.

 New York City Mayor Bill de Blasio, a Democrat, blamed the destruction on a small number of agitators who he said “do not represent this city” and were purposely trying to incite violence against police.